-Hidden features of interest are sometimes revealed during works of alteration, especially in older or larger buildings; chimney pieces, fireplaces, early windows and doors, panelling, wattle-and-daub partitions and even wall-paintings may come to light.
-Applicants should be made aware of this possibility and should seek the advice of the Historic Buildings Team when such things are found.
-If there is any likelihood that hidden features will be revealed, the planning officer should attach an appropriate condition to the permit to ensure their retention or proper recording, or should require exploratory opening up, with SSI consent as necessary, before considering consent for the main works.
+Hidden features of interest are sometimes revealed during works of alteration, especially in older or larger buildings; chimney pieces, fireplaces, early windows and doors, panelling, and even wall-paintings may come to light.
+Applicants should be made aware of this possibility and should seek the advice of the historic environment team when such things are found.
+If there is any likelihood that hidden features will be revealed, the planning officer will attach an appropriate condition to the permit to ensure their retention or proper recording of any exposed historic features.